othmbela/dbn-based-nids/README.md

     ├── configs/
     │
     ├── data/                                               # default directory for storing input data.
-    │   ├── interim                                         # intermediate data that has been transformed.
     │   ├── processed                                       # final data for modelling.
     │   └── raw                                             # original data.
     │